Tadukoo/TadukooBibleBukkit/README.md

 /bible list or /bible ?
    * Shows a list of available translations.

+/bible < translation > books
+   * Lists all the books in the Bible for that translation.
+   * Books in red aren't available yet.
+   * Books in green are completely available.
+   * Books in yellow are partially available, but incomplete.

 /bible < translation > book [ book ] [ part # ] [ ? ]
    * Gives you part of the Bible in book form.
    * [ book ] can be any book of the Bible.